redveil – “Sankofa” review

 Niko B – “Cheerleader” review

-Newport Pagnell, Buckinghamshire, United Kingdom recording artist Niko B following up his most recent EP earlier this spring with a debut mixtape of his own.
+Newport Pagnell, Buckinghamshire, England, United Kingdom recording artist Niko B following up his most recent EP earlier this spring with a debut mixtape of his own.
 Starting at the very beginning of this current decade off the strength of his debut single “Marry Berry”, his popularity began to grow exponentially a few months later after putting out his next single “Who’s That What’s That” & the full-length debut album dog eat dog food world last spring being well received enough where it was being recommended to me. people took a more optimistic approach altogether & only a couple months later, we’re finally getting Cheerleader.

 “Beginner’s Luck” comes right out the gate with it’s best song from the cloudy New York Drill instrumental from Evilgiane to the hunger in Niko’s performances whereas the trap, grime & UK drill single “mongoose” talks about taking dustcaps almost 2 decades ago.
 The EDM-inspired “Shoebox” flexes that he’ll run figures with his shoes off leading into “Spawn Trap” talking about not knowing the party he’s in spending 40 on drinks.